Returns on investments

 - Rate of return on earnings-related pension investments

-- Returns of all pension providers by main investment type
+- Returns earned by authorized pension providers by the main investment categories

-- Returns by the type of pension institution
+- Returns earned by various pension provider groups

-- Returns of company pension funds and industry-wide pension funds
+- Returns earned by company pension funds and industry-wide pension funds

 - Return development of shared index